confluentinc/examples/multiregion/docs/multiregion.rst

 |Multi-region Architecture|

-Configurations
+Configuration
 --------------

-You can find full broker configurations in the `docker-compose.yml
-<docker-compose.yml>`__ file.
-Here are some relevant configuration parameters
+Here are some relevant configuration parameters:
-that are used by |mrrep|.

 Broker
 ~~~~~~

+You can find full broker configurations in the :devx-examples:`docker-compose.yml file|multiregion/docker-compose.yml`.
+The most important configuration parameters include:

 -  ``broker.rack``: identifies the location of the broker.
 For the demo,
    it represents a region, either ``east`` or ``west``